 10. Pedernales Falls State Park

 Spanish explorers named the river here “Pedernales” after the rock found in the riverbed.
 Native Americans used this rock to make arrow and dart points.
 At Pedernales State Park you can go hiking, mountain biking, bird watching and horseback riding.
 You can also cross over limestone rocks to swim, fish, tube, canoe and kayak in the Pedernales River.
 Beware: the river is prone to flash floods, so always be careful on the trails around the Pedernales Falls area and don’t forget that swimming isn’t allowed in this area either.
 Explore over 10 miles of trails in the scenic Hill Country, where you can venture up Wolf Mountain and past Arrowhead Pool.
 Camping is available at the Pedernales Falls State Park campground, which offers over 60 sites with water and electricity.

 Whichever destination you choose, make sure you have Specialty RV Insurance.
 It’s important to be covered in case of an accident or mishap while you’re road tripping in another state.
 Speak with an RV Insurance Specialist today at (866) 501-7335 to make sure you have the best RV coverage for the best price.

 The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+This content is offered for educational purposes only and does not represent contractual agreements.
+Nor is it intended to replace manuals or instructions or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.